danjgale/danjgale.github.io/_posts/2019-11-28-practical-searchlight.markdown

 ### A minimal example

 Before we begin, I'll admit that this post isn't *fully* reproducible; it makes the assumption that you have readily available data to use for a searchlight.
 This could be a series of single-trial beta images or volumes of interest (i.e. the volume in a trial that you wish to use for searchlight).
-I also make the assumption that your data is in standard 2mm MNI152 space because I use an MNI brain mask.
+I also make the assumption that your data is in standard 2mm MNI152 space because I use a MNI brain mask.

 You can set up your data like so:
 ```python